 Nodd Pottery a non-profit art initiative in Rogers Park, Chicago

-COMMUNITY OPEN STUDIO SAT-SUN 2-6pm No reservations required!
+COMMUNITY OPEN STUDIO SAT-SUN 1-5pm No registration required!
+First come first serve!

 Nodd Pottery is a non-profit organization that provides affordable and accessible art education for our community and its youth.
 Nodd Pottery strives to provide a safe, comfortable and constructive space for community members to practice pottery and ceramics—tactile and therapeutic forms of art that provide an exercise in self-control and self-expression.